Knox County Regional Airport

 A blistered, wood-fired pizza and a craft beer inside the former Navy small arms range at Flight Deck Brewing.

-A whole Maine lobster boiled in seawater over an open wood fire at Trenton Bridge Lobster Pound.
+Lobsters boiled in seawater over open wood fires at Trenton Bridge Lobster Pound.

 A slice of homemade blueberry pie from the legendary 24-hour Dysart's Truck Stop.